 How The Name Was Coined

 While the British coined the name ‘battle patches’, ‘morale patches’ is derived separately.
-As surprising as it sounds, the label was birthed when America went to war against Vietnam.
+As surprising as it sounds, the label was coined when America went to war against Vietnam.
 Among all the bloodshed and lives lost, soldiers had little entertainment to go by.
 Everything was reliant upon military friendships, the value of the times shared, and the uniqueness of it all.
 Like all relationships, soldiers would often take jabs at each other, joke around and throw around enough sarcastic remarks to trademark.
-Somewhere in all this, the emblems created started featuring commonly-uttered slang/humor within a unit.
+Somewhere in all this, the emblems that were created featured commonly uttered slang/humor within a unit.
 They were an ode to the hours spent without fighting – the hours that kept everyone sane.
 These representations, then, came to be known as morale patches because they reminded the military personnel of the worthiness of their purpose as well as the spirit of their bonds.

 The Popularity of Patch Trading